davetron5000/wtf-is-a-webpack/markdown/development_environment.md

 * *Ergonomics.* Building a UI sadly does involve a lot of “tweak and reload”, and in our current workflow, that means running Webpack each time.
 It's not super fast, and as our application gets more complex, Webpack will be slower and slower.
 It would be nice if that process could be faster.
-* *A more sophisticated way of bundling for production.* The current mechanism just dumps everythning in `dist/`, where `dist/index.html` is whatever you did last: `yarn webpack` or `yarn prod`.
+* *A more sophisticated way of bundling for production.* The current mechanism just dumps everything in `dist/`, where `dist/index.html` is whatever you did last: `yarn webpack` or `yarn prod`.
 Kinda gross.

 Let's tackle each of these, starting with CSS, because there's just no way your project won't need CSS.